bryancalisto/Goblin/README.md

 # Goblin (El Duende)
-Simple Windows malware that I made for learning purposes.
+Simple Windows malware that I made to learn more about the win32 API.
 It does not do bad stuff apart from the specified.
+It's written in C++20.
 <br/>
 <br/>
 <p>The program jokes with the next actions, frequently and randomly:</p>